-If the availability of a train detection system is decreased due to environmental or other issues, the affected area reverts to dark territory status.
+If the availability of a train detection system is decreased due to the environment or other issues, the affected area reverts to dark territory status.
 When an operator makes an investment in safety through the addition of a train detection system, this system must perform reliably in all weather, temperatures, and conditions.
 Frequent downtime reduces the safety benefits of the system and is costly to the operator.

 High reliability for maximum safety

 The high reliability of Frauscher axle counting systems allows operators to feel confident in the investment that was made to signal dark territory.
 By providing a high level of performance regardless of weather and other adverse conditions, the operator can depend on maintaining high levels of safe operation without interruption.
-The high reliability provided by Frauscher systems also improves safety, by avoiding frequent track time for workers to perform regular maintenance and repairs that is required with other signaling equipment.
+The high reliability provided by Frauscher systems also improves safety, by avoiding frequent track time for workers to perform regular maintenance and repairs required with other signaling equipment.

 Limitations of available information